pdy1207/dev-resume/README.md

 > And for the reference of many people, README is written. <BR>
 > We plan to provide and update open source through github.

+## _2024-10-21_

+- Addition of job roles and responsibilities
+- Efficiently reorganize the project's directory and structure to enhance - readability and maintainability
+- Addition of scroll events: Implement page scroll events to strengthen the interactivity of the interface

 ## _2023-04-22_

 - Korean/English version added (README.md resume later)